Fishing: everything you ever wanted to know

 Opponents of fishing

 We like to include a balance of information on our website, so here are some links to pages and websites by people who find fishing objectionable, offensive, pointless, and cruel.
+We're not expressing a view here, one way or the other: you can read both sides and make up your own mind.

 - Fishing Hurts: People for the Ethical Treatment of Animals discuss what they see as the cruelty of commercial and recreational fishing and advocate a vegetarian (fish-free) diet.